dmanpearl/namer/README.md

 [✓] Use logging instead of print.
 [✓] On app startup, prioritize sync from Firestore over Perstent Storage.
 [✓] Unit tests.
-[ ] Provide Navigate from Signout screen back to main.
+[✓] Provide Navigate from Signout screen back to main.
-[ ] Bug: Failed login causes app freeze (i.e. bad password) [ ] Add visual indication as to login status (perhaps different auth icon in sidebar).
+[ ] Add visual indication as to login status (perhaps different auth icon in sidebar).
 [ ] Host on Github.
-[ ] Deploy to Apple App Store.
-[ ] Add widget tap and/or scroll gesture tests.
+[ ] Add unit tests widget tap/scroll gestures.
 See widgets.dart and widget_test.dart.

 # Flutter resources